brainboxdotcc/DPP/docpages/03_example_programs.md

             msg.set_file_content(dpp::utility::read_file(filePath.relative_path()));
             /*
              * alternatively, you can put any other name in here.
-             * This name doesn't have to be same as the uploaded filename.
+             * This name doesn't have to be the same as the uploaded filename.
-             * But it should have the same file extension */ msg.set_filename(filePath.filename());
+             * But it should have the same file extension.
+             */
+            msg.set_filename(filePath.filename());